Code-Institute-Submissions/classic_cars_auctions/README.md

 ### Known Bugs

 -   On some mobile devices, a white line appears between the main header and navbar.

+## Problems Encountered During The Development Process

+-   The workspace didn't recognize the command " python3 manage.py runserver."  when I did run the command pip3 freeze requirements.txt,  many installed apps were missing.
+To solve this problem, I copied requiremnt.txt from Github, ran the command pip3 install -r requirements.txt, migrated all data again, and created a superuser.
+-  During the deployment to Heroku, I accidentally pushed the secret Postgres key to GitHub respiratory(**commit hash: 5195ef10f95d45d6bbb2b30cb33a82701fdd8fde**).
+I tried to undo the commit to remove the secret key by running the command git revert, then pushed the changes, but it didn't work the secret key was not removed, and I got an extra commit (**commit hash: 1eb52d80de69417e9845e05acfd2662de32fcc41**).
+I dropped the secret key and created a new one to fix the issue.

 ## Deployment